pereverges/Graph-percolation/README.md

 # Graph-percolation
-We worked on how percolation work with different graphs
+Study of how percolation work with different graphs